 Common vehicles used as project companies are joint stock corporations and limited liability companies.
-Sponsors inject equity by way of pure equity (or legal equity) as well as subordinated loans.
-Regarding subordinated loans, the Money Lending Business Act (Act No. 32 of 1983, as amended) does not fully exempt intra-group lending.
+Sponsors inject equity by way of pure equity (or legal equity) and subordinated loans.
+Regarding the latter, the Money Lending Business Act (Act No. 32 of 1983, as amended) does not fully exempt intra-group lending.
 Generally, a shareholder that owns less than 20 per cent would not be allowed to provide loans to the project company.

-Recently, in addition to pure equity and subordinated loans, tokumei kumiai (TK) investments have often formed part of equity.
-A TK investment is an investment made under a TK contract, which is a bilateral contract whereby one party (the TK operator) receives funds from the other party (the TK investor) and with those funds conducts certain pre-agreed business, and shares the profit generated from this business with the TK investor.
-The business will be conducted in the name of the TK operator and the TK investor's liability is limited to the obligation to make an investment of the pre-agreed amount.
-The TK operator can enter into TK contracts for the same business with multiple TK investors, in which case, taken as a whole, the structure will be economically very similar to a limited liability partnership where the TK operator is a general partner and TK investors are limited partners.
-Under a TK contract, profit and loss allocated to TK investors is directly recognised by the TK investors, not by the TK operator.
+In addition to pure equity and subordinated loans, tokumei kumiai (TK) investments have often formed part of equity.
+A TK investment is made under a TK contract, which is a bilateral contract whereby one party (the TK operator) receives funds from the other party (the TK investor), and with those funds conducts certain pre-agreed business and shares the profit generated from this business with the TK investor.
+The business is conducted in the name of the TK operator and the TK investor's liability is limited to an obligation to make an investment of the pre-agreed amount.
+The TK operator can enter into TK contracts for the same business with multiple TK investors, in which case, taken as a whole, the structure will be economically very similar to a limited liability partnership in which the TK operator is a general partner and the TK investors are limited partners.
+Under a TK contract, profit and loss allocated to the TK investors is directly recognised by the TK investors, not by the TK operator.